ClinicalTrials.Veeva

 About

-This measure aimed to understand the effects of self-acupressure (Shenmen and Neiguan points on the hand) on emotional distress, anxiety, depression, stress, work fatigue, and adaptability among clinical nurses.
+This measurement aims to understand the effect of self-acupressure on the Shenmen Point (神門) and (內關) points on the hand on emotional distress, anxiety, depression, stress, work fatigue and adaptability of clinical nurses.
 The main questions it aims to answer are:

-Whether acupressure therapy can reduce nurses' emotional distress, anxiety, depression, stress, and work fatigue.
+Whether acupressure can reduce emotional distress, anxiety, depression, stress and work fatigue in nursing staff.

 Participants will: